MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ## Design Research

-### Audit revealed content organization and navigation issues.
+### Audit revealed content organization and navigation issues

 I began my design research by auditing the former website.
 The former website had an **aging look, accessibility issues, and defective navigation** making it difficult for users to find the course’s sales pages.
 From an SEO standpoint, the page semantic and keywords mapping was completely missing.
 The web performances were also negatively impacted by the lack of proper image optimizations.